jpie726/hacking_fear_book/understanding_ques.md

 Assuming you have selected the exact(or approximate) behavioral routine you are trying to fix then you need to look back and find the cue that triggers it.
 In the above example skill A followed by skill B may seem to be the triggers but they are only a defense mechanism, a ruse.

-If the athelete has expirenced pain then it is probablly the a feeling strongly associated with the skill, like the last thing they felt/saw before they felt the pain.
-If the athelete has not endured injury during this then it might just be the feeling of something they are not used to that triggers the defense mechnisims.
+If the athlete has experienced pain then it is probably the a feeling strongly associated with the skill, like the last thing they felt/saw before they felt the pain.
+If the athlete has not endured injury during this then it might just be the feeling of something they are not used to that triggers the defense mechanisms.
 This means it could be a far wider set of ques.
 Either way there is a trigger causes the athlete to balk on the skill.

 #####Haptic:
-Sometimes it’s something the athelete feels:
+Sometimes it’s something the athlete feels:

 * The free falling while dropping into a giant that triggers the athlete to lose shape.
 * The leaning backward feeling as an athlete sits into a back handspring on the beam that triggers them to hop off to the side or take a step back.